sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-create/abap-extensibility-cbo-create.md

 As applications are based on business objects, it all starts with custom business object creation.

 In the first parts a manager wants to define business objects "Bonus Plan" for employees.
 A Bonus Plan is there to save employee specific rules for bonus entitlement.

-## Additional Information
-- **SAP S/4HANA Cloud Release** (tutorial's last update): 2302
+>Tutorial last updated with SAP S/4HANA Cloud Release 2302

 ---

 ### Start Custom Business Objects application

-1. Enter your SAP S/4HANA system's Fiori Launchpad.
+1. Enter your SAP S/4HANA Cloud system's Fiori Launchpad.

 2. Start typing **Custom Business Objects** in the Launchpad search and open the App from the results.